Taking on the Everest Base Camp trek is comfortably the most physically exerting, yet ultimately...

 Then comes Lobuche, often reached by walking past frozen rivers where stone houses sit in an icy wilderness of stunning beauty.
 There are views of the Khumbu Icefall, Pumori and many smaller peaks from ridge tops on the track.
 From here you make the tough walk to Everest Base Camp at approximately 5367m.
 During the spring, the main climbing season, you’re likely to see the encampments of expeditions from all over the world, whose common aim is to make successful ascents of the world’s highest mountain.
 However, in the autumn this area will be deserted, with the only indication of mountaineering activity being the occasional memorial to lives lost on the mountain.
 Retracing your steps you’ll descend to spend the night at Gorakshep (5160m).

-Finally, the next four days are spent retracing your steps to Lukla.
+Finally, the next few days are spent retracing your steps to Lukla.
 The continuous descent and loss of altitude allow you to do this with surprising ease.
-Your last evening in this spectacular area is spent in this wonderful village and a party in one of the lodges is not unknown!
-(Bx11)
+Your last evening in this spectacular area is spent in the wonderful village of Lukla and a party in one of the lodges is not unknown!
+Teahouses - 2 nights (Bx2)

 Return To Kathmandu